philber/entra-verifiedid-tour/part-1/README.md

 9. Select **Add**.

-## Verify the verifiable credential by using the sample app
+## Verify the verifiable credential by using the code sample application
 1. Navigate back and click on the Verify Credential link
 2. Click Verify Credential button
 3. Scan the QR code